-These bar codes are nearly always printed on demand, so the operator of the equipment needs to be aware of certain requirements.
+These bar codes are nearly always printed on demand using thermal or ink jet printers, so the operator of the equipment needs to be aware of certain requirements.

 Function 1

 GS1-128 symbols are a subset of Code 128 and they require a special symbol character (a pattern of three bars and three spaces) called Function 1 to be used as part of the start pattern.
 If the Function 1 character is not correctly included as part of the start pattern the symbol will not meet the requirements of the GS1 System.